 Why and how target was chosen: Our Global Policy on Sustainable Palm Oil provides a long-term vision for sustainable palm oil production and use.
 As we seek to expand the benefits of sustainable palm oil while working to eliminate the harm that may be done, it is important to address standards in our own supply chain while addressing systemic issues in partnership with others, including suppliers, peer companies, civil society, governments and certification bodies, so that high environmental standards become the norm and human rights are respected.
 To achieve our long-term vision and meet our NDPE goals, PepsiCo is implementing a strategy comprised of three interconnecting commitments: 1) Sector Transformation towards 100% No Deforestation, No Peat, No Exploitation (NDPE): 2) Thriving Communities & Ecosystems: and 3) Transparency & Accountability.
 Meeting our NDPE commitments and the individual and collective actions required is an ongoing process and we have mapped our current work towards meeting our strategy through this implementation plan.
 These actions will evolve over time as targets are met and as our understanding of the issues and how to tackle them develops.
-We therefore set a goal that by the end of 2021, 100% of our palm oil supply will be covered under the NDPE principles or within a timebound initiative that demonstrates progress to delivering, as measured by the NDPE IRF.
-During 2020, PepsiCo made progress towards operationalizing profiles for NDPE by working with the POCG and our suppliers to help them implement reporting on mills against the framework including by providing information and training via webinars and one-on-one discussions.
-Working with our suppliers, we were able to create a baseline of current performance in our supply chain.
-For 2020, 80 percent of our Tier 1 suppliers were able to provide us with the full profiles for deforestation and peat for the volumes that they source to PepsiCo.
-The profiles represent approximately 74 percent of PepsiCo's total palm oil volume in 2020.
+We therefore set a goal that by the end of 2021, 100% of direct suppliers will have internal systems in place to measure, manage and report NDPE progress across their entire supply base and report via the NDPE Implementation Reporting Framework, an industry-wide reporting tool for companies.
+During 2021, PepsiCo continued to make progress towards operationalizing profiles for NDPE by working with the POCG and our suppliers to help them implement reporting on mills against the framework including by providing information and training via webinars and one-on-one discussions. .
+In 2021, 86% of Tier 1 suppliers have provided IRF profiles accounting for 89% of palm volume, therefore monitoring direct and indirect suppliers for deforestation and peat for the volumes that they source to PepsiCo.
+By end of 2022, 100% of our palm oil supply will be covered under the NDPE principles or within a timebound initiative that demonstrates progress to delivering, as measured by the NDPE Implementation Reporting Framework

-Engagement with direct suppliers
+Type of target Engagement with direct suppliers